 Respect for Marriage Act

-The Defense of Marriage Act (DOMA) singles out lawfully married same-sex couples for unequal treatment under federal law.
-This law discriminates in two important ways.
+Prior to a June 2013 ruling by the U.S. Supreme Court, the Defense of Marriage Act (DOMA) singled out lawfully married same-sex couples for unequal treatment under federal law.
+This law discriminated in two important ways.
 First, Section 2 of DOMA purports to allow states to refuse to recognize valid civil marriages of same-sex couples.
-Second, Section 3 of the law carves all same-sex couples, regardless of their marital status, out of all federal statutes, regulations, and rulings applicable to all other married people—thereby denying them over 1,100 federal benefits and protections.
+Second, Section 3 of the law carves all same-sex couples, regardless of their marital status, out of all federal statutes, regulations and rulings applicable to all other married people—thereby denying them over 1,100 federal benefits and protections.

 What is the Respect for Marriage Act?